timeplus-io/proton/examples/nginx-grafana/README.md

 One of the analysis which we will run later on Timeplus Proton is a fast aggregation query that will show the top requested pages indicated by the `$path` field in the access logs.
 We could store each `$request` field in a single database column named `request`, but it would be super convenient if we split the `$request` field into 3 separate columns named: `http_method`, `path` and `http_version`.

-If we apply the following modifications to our Python regex:
+If we update our Python regex as follows:
 ```python
 import re